 NEST (Network Engagement and Student/Staff Transactions) is the primary web gateway for student and faculty/staff self-service.
 NEST will give you single-sign-on access for many current and upcoming products including Self-Service Banner (SSB).
 Please note: New Students log in with their CWID and Pin provided in their acceptance e-mail.
 Once you set up your NetID and change your password, you will be required to wait for 24 hours before logging into NEST.
 We recommend you register for classes in NEST using your CWID & Pin BEFORE setting up your NETID.

 Click here to be taken directly to the NEST!

 Click here to learn how to read the class schedule.

-Click here to view the Fall 2016 registration time calendar.
+Click here to view the Spring 2017 registration time calendar.